semosem/file-uploader-downloader/README.md

 ## Overview

-A simple web application to upload and download SVG files to and from an Express server, built using **ReactJS** for the frontend and **NodeJS** for the backend.
+A simple web application to upload and download SVG files to and from an Express server, built using **ReactJS** frontend and
+**Express-NodeJS** server.

 ## Getting Started